All Episodes

 I mean, defecating on cop cars, sleeping out there in the streets, smoking weed, whatever they're doing, drinking.

-My buddy was in New York City, you saw him carrying 12 packs on their shoulders to party.
+He saw him carrying 12 packs on their shoulders to party.

-Yeah, how are you?
+How are you?

-Are you then that with that?
+Are you then that?

-You that age around 25.
+You that age, around 25?

 I went to the most liberal school, and the only thing that got me through it was you.